Hello. I’m the Introverted Engineer.

 Who I Am.
 My Mission.

-I’m an Engineering Manager at The New York Times.
+I’m an Engineering Director at The New York Times.
 I’ve always enjoyed software engineering, but a newer passion of mine is focused around leadership.
 I enjoy mentoring others, both managers and individual contributors.
 That’s why I’ve made this blog.

 Every topic I write about is inspired by a real life experience I have.
 My goal at the end of every post is to leave you with something truly valuable.
 I enjoy what I do, and hope that shows in everything I write.